Meet the Artist

 For sure, I am an outsider to Art schools, scenes and movements, possessed of a daring to leap outside my comfort zone and follow my Muse.
 She led me from a childhood creating puppet theatres under the spell of a merry-go-round Welsh seaside to my debut as a painter on the Canadian prairies then my own art gallery on a remote Caribbean island where once they hunted whales.

 You may wonder, as I am sometimes asked, why my painting style seems inconsistent.
 Well, I answer, so is Life.
 I paint it as I feel it.
 Sometimes my art comes from a place of still calm, inspired by peaceful meditations; the paint then is smooth and silent spirits glide.
-Other days it may be inspired by my frolicking noisy dog on the beach with screeching gulls and crashing waves – nothing delicate about this day!
+Other days it may be inspired by a frolicking noisy dog on the beach with screeching gulls and crashing waves – nothing delicate about this day!

 .More often, though, the image swims into view with its own distinct energy – is it veiled and mysterious, rough and hurried, blatantly silly ? (for such can be art).
 I let my intuition guide me - will it be portrayed with thick red impasto, smooth blue iridescence, wet furry blackness, glitter or a golden veil?
 Is it (a happy day!) all of these perhaps, and more?